Rouge-Matawin Wildlife Reserve: Territory Rouge- Wildlife Reserve

 Since its inception, the limits of Wildlife Rouge-Matawin have been amended several times.

 In 1924, the "Ministère des Terres et forêts du Québec" (Department of Lands and Forests of Quebec) adopted new goals to further protect wildlife, regulate rivers and better order in logging concessions.
-Consequently, a legislative amendment begat the creation of the Forest Reserve Mountain-Tremblant (3108 km²), adjacent to the Park-Tremblant Mountain (60 km²), at that time.
+Consequently, a legislative amendment begat the creation of the Forest Reserve Mountain-Tremblant (3108 km2), adjacent to the Park-Tremblant Mountain (60 km2), at that time.
 In 1925, the status of "Forest Reserve" has been attributed to the park.
-The new reserve is now under the jurisdiction of the Ministère des Terres et Forêts (Ministry of Lands and Forests), and the Park, in the one of the é au parc.
+The new reserve is now under the jurisdiction of the Ministère des Terres et Forêts (Ministry of Lands and Forests), and the Park, in the é au parc.
 Cette nouvelle réserve relève dorénavant de la juridiction du Ministère des Terres et Forêts, et le Parc, sous la celle du Ministère de la Colonisation, des Mines et des Pêcheries (Ministry of Colonization, Mines and Fisheries).

 Adopted in 1981, the Provincial Decree 208-81 modifies the boundaries of the Mont-Tremblant National Park.
-The northern area will now report to the new Réserve faunique Rouge-Matawin (Rouge-Matawin Wildlife Reserve), which then covers 1655 km².
-In 1990, an area of 251 km² is returned to the Mont-Tremblant National Park.
-Thus, the reserve now covers 1394 km².
+The northern area will now report to the new Réserve faunique Rouge-Matawin (Rouge-Matawin Wildlife Reserve), which then covers 1655 km2.
+In 1990, an area of 251 km2 is returned to the Mont-Tremblant National Park.
+Thus, the reserve now covers 1394 km2.